svlady/vacli/Readme.md

    }
 }

-$ ./vacli --profile default get-root
+$ ./vacli --config-file /etc/vacli/vacli.cfg --profile default get-root

 ```

+#### Shell Environment Variables
-* You can specify (override) all or some configuration parameters using the shell
+You can specify (override) all or some configuration parameters using the shell
 environment variables.
 For example:

 ```